slz2003/RFCScope-/Errata_filtering/Result_manual/9745-4/packetizer_raw_output.md

 - (E1) Provides the normative statement on the ordering of the Deprecation and Sunset timestamps along with guidance for handling misconfigurations, which may be viewed as ambiguous.

-**Severity:** Low
-  *Basis:* The issue is primarily editorial; while the constraint is coherent, its guiding language might benefit from further clarification to avoid misinterpretation.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Deontic Expert: Issue-1

 ---